sahilsangani98/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Data Analysis
-- Machine Learning
 - Software Development
+- Machine Learnining
 - Natural Language Processing
+- Text Analysis

 # Education to show in About widget
 education:
   courses:
-  - course: Master of Applied Computing Specialization in Artificial Intelligence
+  - course: Master of Applied Computing - Artificial Intelligence Stream
     institution: University of Windsor, Windsor, Canada
     year: 2019-20
   - course: Bachelor of Engineering in Information Technology